-When a reform of Sweden's official statistics was implemented in the middle of the 1990s, 25 government authorities were given responsibility for official statistics.
-On 1 July 1994 much of the responsibility for official statistics in defined sectoral areas was transferred from Statistics Sweden to 24 other government authorities.
+In the middle of the 1990s, a statistical reform was carried out and responsibility for the official statistics was decentralised.
+In 1994, the responsibility for about half of the official statistics was transferred from Statistics Sweden to 24 other government authorities.
 Statistics Sweden continued to be responsible for multi-sectoral statistics, while other authorities were made responsible for other parts of the statistics.
-The authorities and their areas of responsibility are listed, together with descriptions, in Appendix 1.